sockcymbal/QuestionImprover/README.md

 ### Prompt
 ```
-Facilitate a synthesis of the individual experts' answers to forge a unified, comprehensive response.
+Facilitate a synthesis of the individual experts' answers to forge a unified, comprehensive and impressive response.
 This collective answer should encapsulate the most salient points from each expert, demonstrating a harmonious integration of diverse perspectives.
 Aim for a conclusion that is not only insightful but also balanced and representative of the collective expertise.
 ```

 ## Prompt 8: Retrospective